 Why do we use Dax in power bi

 We can create various useful reports without using DAX in Power BI.
-Then the question comes why we use DAX in Power BI or What is Dax used for in Power BI?
+Then the question comes why do we use DAX in Power BI or What is Dax used for in Power BI?

 If you want to create a report on growth percentage or if you want to create a report based on a date range in Power BI, then in those cases Power BI DAX.